 What should I do with spilled chemicals?

-If someone is injured or could be injured call 911 or 9-911 from a campus phone.
+If someone is injured or could be injured call 911 from a campus phone.

-If it is 1 or more gallons of flammable liquids or you feel the situation is dangerous, call 911 or 9-911 from a campus phone.
+If it is 1 or more gallons of flammable liquids or you feel the situation is dangerous, call 911 from a campus phone.

 EH&S can provide your workplace or lab with a Spill Cleanup Kit containing cleanup supplies for spills and up to 2 gallons of liquid.
 The kit contains gloves, adsorbents, disposal bags and instructions.